wannoye/KVM-Plays/README.md

 ### Requires:

-- The following variables assigned in "group_vars/all.yml":<br/>
+- The following variables assigned in 'group_vars/all.yml':<br/>
-    - An admin username and password assigned to the 'ansible_user' and 'ansible_become_pass' vars<br/>
+    - An admin username and password assigned to 'ansible_user' and 'ansible_become_pass'<br/>
-    - An account name to be created assigned to the 'new_user' var<br/>
+    - An account name to be created assigned to 'new_user'<br/>
-    - A password for the new user assigned to the 'user_pass' var<br/>
+    - A password for the new user assigned to 'user_pass'<br/>

 Note: A hashed password string can be created with the command 'mkpasswd -m sha512crypt'.